Indian business dreads lifting of Iran sanctions

 “Traditionally, Iranians have a liking for European products.
 With the weakening of the euro, it will not be easy for us to compete,” said Rafeeq Ahmed, a Chennai-based exporter who used to head the Indian export federation.

-“So far they have not said ‘no’ to granting development rights of Farzad B field to ONGC,” said an oil ministry official, referring to state-controlled Oil and Natural Gas Corp.
+“So far they have not said ‘no’ to granting development rights of Farzad B field to ONGC,” said an oil ministry official, referring to state-controlled Oil and Natural Gas Corp (ONGC.NS).
 “But there is no ‘yes’ also.”

 Refiners in India, the world’s No.4 oil consumer and Iran’s top client after China, want Iran to sweeten terms on crude deals to boost imports, which fell by 23 percent over January-June.